How to Trade While on Vacation

 For the latter, use a conditional order—one that triggers a purchase only if certain conditions are met—and even then place a bracket order to protect your downside and lock in your upside.

 3. How connected will you be?

 Traveling can mean hours or even days without a reliable internet connection.
-Roughing it on a weeklong African safari is a grand adventure—but it’s no place to trade.
+Roughing it on a weeklong camping trip is a grand adventure—but it’s not great for trading.
 Neither is a Paris apartment that promises speedy Wi-Fi but fails to deliver.

 If you suspect your internet access may be unreliable, set up email or text alerts so you’ll be notified via cellular service if certain market conditions are met.
 You can do this not only for price and volume changes but also stop losses, margin warnings, and bid and ask prices.
 You can even set expiration dates for each alert to keep intrusions to a minimum (see “Alerts on the go,” below).